- Clinical Trials: What You Need to Know

 What’s out there?
 Finding clinical trials

 People find out about clinical trials in different ways.
-Most people who enter clinical trials do so after hearing about them from their doctors.
-Many cancer patients actively look for clinical trials on the Internet or in other places, hoping to find more options for treatment.
+Most people who take part in clinical trials do so after hearing about them from their doctors.
+But you don’t have to wait for your doctor to recommend a clinical trial.
+Many people with cancer actively look for clinical trials online or in other places, hoping to find more options for treatment.
 Some clinical trials are advertised directly to patients.

 If you already have a particular clinical trial in mind, you may want to go to the section called “How do I figure out which study is for me?” to learn what you should know about the study before deciding to enroll in it.